Lut99/ArgumentParser/Argument Definition Language.md

        = values REGEX
        = values NUM
        = values DECIMAL
+       = values property
-       = values param
+       = values SNIPPET
        = STRING
        = REGEX
        = NUM
        = DECIMAL
+       = property
-       = param
+       = SNIPPET
 ```
-Note that there is the inclusion of the param-rule, which can be used to reference other fields of either types, positionals or options.
+Note that there is the inclusion of the property-rule, which can be used to reference other fields of either types, positionals or options.
 The specific rule is given as:
 ```
-param = TYPE DOT ID
+property = TYPE DOT ID
          = ID DOT ID
          = SLABEL DOT ID
          = LLABEL DOT ID
 ```

 ### Argument definition